 Sunset, moonlight, gospel, dolphin, lunch, and dinner cruises are all offered in Savannah.
 There are many options and most leave out from River Street.
 A river cruise is a relaxing way to see Savannah and a fantastic opportunity to occupy your guides while you grab a bite to eat!
 Taking a cruise is one of the most fun things to do in Savannah, GA.

 Savannah Candy Kitchen

-A vistor favorite and one of the coolest things to do in Savannah with kids, the Savannah Candy Kitchen will make all of your sweet tooth dreams come true!
-Rice Krispy treats, cookies, fruity sweets, chocolate, and much more awaits you at the Savannah Candy Kitchen.
+A visitor favorite and one of the coolest things to do in Savannah with kids, the Savannah Candy Kitchen will make all of your sweet tooth dreams come true!
+Rice Krispy treats, cookies, fruity sweets, chocolate, and much more await you at the Savannah Candy Kitchen.